JoseMMorales/Angular-Routing/readme.md

 ## Grouping Routes

-When parent component is splitting the tree route in different components, we can group all of them by simplifying the structure in your routing module.
+When a parent component is splitting the tree route in different components, we can group all of them by simplifying the structure in your routing module.

 <div align="center">
   <img width="329" alt="Grouping routes" src="https://user-images.githubusercontent.com/43299285/222714813-7b5ddfd4-49a9-4a90-b68b-d3d8dbbff8e5.PNG">